hackerdude/jiratotaskmanagers/README.markdown

 Try it out and you're done!
 Send me a pull request and I'll accept it.

-If your To-Do app needs more configuration (I'm thinking Omnifocus' contexts), the proper way to do it would be to add a new list of what to ask for on the `CONFIG_STORE_OPTIONS` and teach ConfigStore to add these (optional) new items to the configuration.
-That way nothing is hardcoded.

 ## License
     Copyright 2009, David Martinez